 13. Nipple Covers

 Depending on your costume top, a nip slip may occur.
 You’re jumping up and down, dancing, and the costume can be very revealing.
 If you don’t want a Janet Jackson moment on the streets of Toronto, then get some covers.
-At this point, you can find them in most retail stores, Walmart or online.
+At this point, you can find them in most retail stores like Walmart, or online.

 14. Listen to SOCA music ahead of time